What to do after a successful board interview?

 Conclusion

-The board interview process can be a long and arduous one, so a successful board interview outcome is certainly worth celebrating.
-When considering whether or not to accept the role, it is important to evaluate many things, including the risks & rewards, the cultural fit and any potential conflicts of interest.
-It is also important to take advantage of your board interview success by reconnecting with those who have helped you and reaching out to new contacts associated with the organisation you are joining.
-Doing so not only strengthens existing relationships but can also create new board opportunities that may suit you better.
+The board interview process can be long and arduous, so a successful outcome is certainly worth celebrating.
+When considering whether to accept the role, it is important to evaluate factors such as the risks & rewards, the cultural fit, and potential conflicts of interest.

 Related Articles